International Student Mentor Program

 What can mentors do and where can they go with mentees?

-Mentors and students are asked to meet locally within Queen Anne or Kent Counties.
-Travel outside the two counties is not sanctioned by the program.
-Ideas for local outings include things such as First Friday, partaking in a holiday tradition (i.e. carving pumpkins around Halloween), attending a local event such as Downrigging Weekend, taking in a show at Gibson or the Garfield, attending a high school sporting event, or meeting for tea, coffee or a meal.
+Mentors and students are asked to meet locally within a 100 mile radius of Washington College.
+Overnight stays and travel outside the 100 mile local area are not sanctioned by the program.
+Ideas for local outings include things such as Chestertown’s First Friday, partaking in a holiday tradition (i.e. carving pumpkins around Halloween), attending a local event such as Downrigging Weekend, taking in a show at Gibson or the Garfield, attending a high school sporting event, or meeting for tea, coffee or a meal.

 What if the mentee is not responsive to outreach or requesting things that the mentor is not comfortable assisting with?

 This experience should be rewarding to both the mentor and mentee.
-If the mentee is not responsive to the mentor’s request to get together, the mentor should contact Cindi McCann who will work with GEO to talk with the student to assess their interest and the reason why they are unresponsive.
+If the mentee is not responsive to the mentor’s request to get together, the mentor should contact the primary contact at the GEO to talk with the student to assess their interest and the reason why they are unresponsive.
 If a mentee is asking things of the mentor outside the scope of the program such as a ride to the airport/mall or storage of their things over summer break the mentor can share with their mentee that they are unable to assist with these issues and encourage them to talk to the Global Education Office for assistance.
 A student asking to stay at the home of a mentor over breaks is also outside the scope of the program and not sanctioned by the College or the mentor program.

 Who pays for events that have an entrance fee or for a meal?